Summary of Features

 The property insulation significantly exceeds Building Regulation standards, by between 33 100%.

-All the external doors and windows in the property are triple-glazed, treated soft wood with guarantee.
+All external doors and windows in the house are triple-glazed, treated soft wood with guarantee.

-A footpath crosses the paddock, we are advised this is rarely used.
+A footpath crosses the front paddock, we are advised this is rarely used.

-Upton Bishop has a thriving community with a village hall, well renowned pub (The Moody Cow) and church.
-Within the nearby market town of Newent and Linton village, there are a range of further amenities including a hall, post office/village store and several popular village pubs.
-The market towns of Ross-on-Wye and Ledbury provide a wider range of amenities to meet most day-to-day requirements, with more extensive facilities available in Hereford, Gloucester, Monmouth and Cheltenham.
+Upton Bishop has a thriving community with a village hall, good dining pub (The Moody Cow) and church.
+Within the nearby market town of Newent and Linton village, there are a range of further amenities with mainstream domestic shopping in the market towns of Ross-on-Wye and Ledbury.
+More extensive retail options available in Hereford, Gloucester, Monmouth and Cheltenham.

 The region is well known for its strong equestrian industry.
 Notable centres nearby include Hartpury College (12 miles), host to a range of competitions from Novice to International level; The Three Counties Showground at Malvern.
-Annual horse trials also take place locally at Homme House (6 miles).
 Racecourses are at Cheltenham, Chepstow, Hereford and Worcester.

 From the east on M50: Exit junction 3 and at the top of the slip road turn left to return over motorway on the B4221.
 Take the first right hand turn (within ¼ mile) to pass Ross Golf Club house on your left.
 Continue for ¾ mile, alongside the golf course.
 Shortly after the end of the course, take first left turning (an unsigned fork).
 Follow this winding lane for about 0.60 miles until you see a wide bell-mouthed entrance on your left, signed to "Marsh Farm".
 Turn into this private drive and the property will be found at the end on your right hand side.